Dragonmystic707/exalted-reincarnated/docs/System/The Exalted.md

 **Excellency:** Blood Magic
 *You may sacrifice your Health for successes, at a rate of 2 Health per success.
-You cannot sacrifice more than 10 Health at a time.*
+You cannot sacrifice more than 10 Health at a time.
+You do not gain Limit when using your Excellency*

 ### Infernals